 When your business starts to grow, there’s an entirely new set of alternatives for future growth.
 The owners may wish to remain private or consider going public.
 This can mean issuing official shares of stock to stakeholders.
 This is not a place for the amateur business startup.
 To boil it down, you have to understand your numbers and you have to be ready to answer all of the hard questions.
 Watch our video to get the real details on the numbers, concepts and calculations that determine a winning investment.

-An example is Refined, Refined RFN went from 20c all the way to $2 and now it’s 7c.
-Refined kept on touting that they’ve got a lot of enterprise software clients.
-They mentioned domain.com, McDonald’s etc but the fact of the matter is, when the quarterly reports came out every three months as ASX companies need to put out reports, there weren’t any revenues or not much revenues.
-The market was seeing all these big names and thinking, hang on a sec, these are paying clients.
+An example is Refined.
+Refined RFN went from 20c all the way to $2 and now it’s 7c.
+Refined kept on touting that they’ve got a lot of enterprise software clients – they mentioned domain.com, McDonald’s etc. But the fact of the matter is, when the quarterly reports came out (every three months as an ASX company you need to provide reports) there weren’t any revenues or not much revenue.
+The market was seeing all these big names and thinking, hang on a second, these are paying clients.
 But at the end of the day they only generate $50,000, $100,000, $150,000 for the month.
-That is not a lot for a business that at $2 was valued at $200,000,000,
+That is not a lot of revenue for a business that at $2 was valued at $200 million.

 Sometimes, even the best projections just scratch the surface for indications of the best reasons to invest in a startup.
 Whether you need to understand your own numbers, or are considering tech companies to invest in, you want to be armed with the inside scoop on the most successful backers.
 Now that you have a reference point to work from, you can start applying this knowledge to your own particular journey.

 Are you looking to invest in tech startups, or have a startup of your own that needs the right advice?
 Get in touch with us today.